erik78se/masterworker/TUTORIAL.md

-Tutorial: Relations with Juju
+# Tutorial: Relations with Juju
 Difficulty: Intermediate

 Author: Erik Lönroth

-What you will learn
+# What you will learn
 This tutorial will teach you about the fundamentals of relations in juju.

-You will:
+We will use two existing example charms to learn this that implements a master-worker pattern.

+Get the code here: ```git clone https://github.com/erik78se/masterworker```

+You will in this tutorial:

 * Learn what a relation is and how to use it in your charms.
-That is:
-  - The core relational-hooks: created,joined,changed,departed,broken
+* Learn how the hook-tools drives relation data exchange.
+* Learn about relational-hooks and when they run.
-  - How & when, to set and get data on a relation.
+* How to debug/introspect a relation with hook-tools
-  - ...

 Lets get started!

-## Preparations
+# Preparations

-* You should have basic understanding of what juju, charms and models are.
+* You need a basic understanding of what juju, charms and models are.
-* You should have got through the Getting started chapter of official juju documentation.
+* You should have got through the getting started chapter of official juju documentation.
 * You need to be able to deploy charms to a cloud.
 * Make sure to have read: https://discourse.juju.is/t/the-lifecycle-of-charm-relations/1050
-* You need to have beginner level python programming skills.
+* You need beginner level python programming skills.

 # The hook-tools
-When working with relations, what goes on under the hood, is always a call to a juju hook-tool.
+When working with relations and juju in general, you should know, that what goes on under the hood, is always calls to juju hook-tools.

-Run the command below to see what those tools provide:
+Lets look at what those hook-tools are:

 ``` $ juju help hook-tools```